6 Common Types Of Clasp Used In Jewellery

 A bayonet clasp consists of two tubes which attach together by twisting them together.
 This type of clasp is often very secure and can also feature a small button to release the clasp.
 Bayonet clasps are relatively easy to use and are most often found on necklaces and bracelets.

 Magnetic clasps are quite self explanatory in the way that they use a magnet on each part of the clasp, which attracts one another to lock together.
 This type of clasp is arguably the least fiddly and easiest clasp to use.
 The magnets used in this type of clasp are very strong to ensure that the piece of jewellery remains secure, yet can easily be taken apart when pulled making it easy to take the piece of jewellery off.

 These are just six of a wide variety of different clasp types.
 Which of these styles of clasp do you prefer on your jewellery?
 Or do you prefer a different type of clasp?
-Don’t be shy to leave a comment and get a discussion going or leave your own point of view!
+Don’t be shy to leave a comment or ask a question if you want to find out more and get a discussion going or leave your own point of view!